twschan/CI_MS1_Tessa_Chan/TESTING.md

 2. Go to about from navigation bar, on the page hover over the photo 'show more' will appear then click on it.
 [Screenshot show user story](https://github.com/twschan/CI_MS1_Tessa_Chan/blob/master/docs/testing/user-5.2.png)

+Expected result:
+1. To find site owner's portfolio with various images of her work and clear explanation about the work
+2. To find the 'show more' link in the about page, takes the user to the portfolio page

+Actual result: Both works as expected

+---
 *6. As a First Time Visitor, I want to be able to reach out to the designer via the website.*

 Feature: